| | | |

 Types Of Sock Patterns

-There are many different ways to knit socks, from cuff-down to toe-up socks.
+Knitting socks has many different ways, from cuff-down to toe-up socks.

-Other socks are knit from the toe up, starting with the toe, then working their way up to the heel and leg.
+Other socks are knit from the toe up, starting with the toe and then working their way up to the heel and leg.

 • Short row heel.